fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport performance in Pays de Gex (III).md

 * The first one is to improve modelling.

   * As said before, linear modelling does not adapt to this problem.
 I have transformed the *minutesDay* variable to show some linearity with speed but this is a particular case for each segment and difficult to automatize it.
-So, I'll apply more advanced techniques.
+So, I'll apply more suitable techniques.

   * Now that I have a good understanding of the data it is a good opportunity to start digging into machine learning techniques and see how it compares to other more classical techniques.

-  * I will Investigate further thee relation between holidays and speed and include them in the model.
+  * I will investigate further thee relation between holidays and speed and include them in the model.

 * Next, I would like to validate the predictions.
 Currently, I do this by opening the map and turning from the latest measure to the first forecast to see that the map does not change much.
 It does not look bad but of course this is not a very strict evaluation method.
 I would like to analyze the deviations between forecast speeds and actually measured ones.